-There are three main types of hearing losses – conductive, sensorineural and mixed.
+There are three main types of hearing loss: conductive, sensorineural and mixed

 Conductive Hearing Loss

-This type of hearing loss occurs when there is a problem with the outer or middle ear (ear canal, eardrum, and the three bones).
+This occurs when there is a problem with the outer or middle ear.

-- Malformation of the outer and middle ear structures.
+- Malformation of outer and middle ear structures

-- These could be hereditary in nature or can occur during a major accident.
+- Could be hereditary or can occur during an accident

 - Infection of the ear canal